 CAS Undergraduate Research Fellowship

-Our College has developed an Undergraduate Research Fellowship experience for up to ten students per year from across the College.
-Our aim is to give our undergrads research opportunities to find purpose, mentorship and community within their academic discipline.
-And we aspire to facilitate self-discovery through research engagement and increase access for all undergraduates to impactful science.
+The College of Agricultural Sciences provides a small number of undergraduate students an opportunity to participate in the annual Undergraduate Research Fellowship experience.
+Offered each fall semester, the aim of this experience is to allow students an opportunity to find purpose, mentorship, and community within their academic discipline or agricultural interest.
+We also aspire to facilitate self-discovery through research engagement and to increase access for all undergraduate students to impactful science.

 How Many Fellowships Are Awarded?